jonshilton/serverless-zoo/README.md

 The following environment variables need ot be set:

 - CORS (string): either an endpoint or wildcard (\*) can be used
+- GRAPHQL_ENDPOINT (string): the endpoint for the graphQl server
+- DEPLOYMENT_BUCKET (string): the deployment bucket to use for serverless artifacts

 ### Installing